hirezio/single/packages/jasmine-single/README.md

 {
   ...
+"compilerOptions": {
   "types": [
     "jasmine",
-      "@hirez_io/jasmine-single", // <-- ADD THIS
+    "@hirez_io/jasmine-single", // 👈 ADD THIS

     // ...any other types you might have...
     ],
+    ...
+  }
   ...
 }
 ```